mehvan2021/flutter_artisto/README.md

 # What user can do

-   1- Uuser can register account and share it's paid and free songs in application.
+   1- User can register account and share it's paid and free songs in application.

    2- Other User can listen to free songs and also bought songs.

-   3- Anyone will receive 10Art coin when register in application and use to buy songs.
+   3- Anyone will receive 10 Art coin when register in application and can use to buy songs.

    4- When you buy an song it's price of Artcoin will be send to publisher account.

 # Todo

-   1- Making Pages (Home, PublisherList, PublisherBio, BidInfo).
+   1- Making Pages (Authentication pages) then (Home, Artist List, Artist Page, Song Info page, Edit profile, Artcoin page).

-   2- Landing page will show all new bids shared by selected city Artists.
+   2- Landing page will show all new songs shared by Artists.

-   3- PublisherList page will show all other user names in list from selected city.
+   3- Artists List page will show all user names in list with their information.

-   4- BidsInfo page will show full Lyrics and play Melody.
+   4- Song Info page will show list of songs inside album and play it's.

+   5- Make page to show user posts in list.

-   5- PublisherBio page will show Artist Biography, Picture, How bids have benn shared, and how bids have been done and selled.
+   6- Artcoin page will show how coins you have and you can increase.